-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2017 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
-C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors? ·
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If was please answer the questions below for Fall 2011 admissions:

+- If yes, please answer the questions below for Fall 2011 admissions: - C2 Number of qualified applicants offered a placed on waiting list Number accepting a place on the waiting list C2 - C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?